 All nominees have consented to be named and have indicated their intent to serve if elected.
 We have no reason to believe that any of these nominees are unavailable for election.
-However, if any of the nominees become unavailable for any reason, the persons named as proxies may vote for the election of such person or persons for such office as our board of directors may recommend in the place of such nominees.
-It is intended that proxies, unless marked to the contrary, will be voted in favor of the election of Kenneth R. Adams, Carl G. Braunlich, Kathleen Caracciolo, Andre M. Hilliou, Lee A. Iacocca, and Mark J. Miller.
+However, if any of the nominees become unavailable for any reason, the persons named as proxies may vote for the election of such person or persons for such office as our board of directors may recommend in the place of such nominee or nominees.
+It is intended that proxies, unless marked to the contrary, will be voted in favor of the election of Kenneth R. Adams, Carl G. Braunlich, Kathleen Marshall, Lee A. Iacocca, Andre M. Hilliou and Mark J. Miller.